 Federal Government Jobs

-Federal government jobs can be found in every state and large metropolitan area, including overseas jobs in 140 countries.
-The average annual federal workers compensation, including pay plus benefits, is $123,049 compared to just $61,051 for the private sector according to the United States Bureau of Economic Analysis.
+Federal government jobs are available in every state and large metropolitan area, including overseas jobs in 140 countries.
+The average annual federal workers compensation, including pay plus benefits, exceeds $124,000 compared to just $61,051 for the private sector according to the United States Bureau of Economic Analysis.
 Use our Fast Track Menu that follows to search for federal jobs that are right for you.
 (Continued)

-Even amid challenging economic times, the federal government has remained one of the most reliable options out there for jobseekers.
+The federal government remains one of the most reliable options out there for jobseekers.
 Many additional federal jobs will be created as those who are at or beyond retirement age opt to retire.
-Each day for the next 16 years 10,000 baby boomers turn age 65!
-Federal job Hiring will be driven by retirements and the need to staff over 100 new agencies and regulatory organizations due to new healthcare and banking legislation.
-Translation: over 40 percent of the total federal workforce is eligible for regular or early retirement, meaning now is a great time to seek federal government jobs!
+Each day for the next 10 years 10,000 baby boomers turn age 65!
+Federal job Hiring will be driven by retirements and to fill critical vacancies.
+A large percentage of the total federal workforce is eligible for regular or early retirement, meaning now is a great time to seek federal government jobs!

 If you are looking for a position with good pay, excellent benefits, and job security, consider the high-paying federal job market.
-The government offers a wide range of federal government jobs in a broad variety of career fields and offers challenging assignments both stateside and overseas.
+The government offers a wide range of federal government jobs in a broad variety of career fields with challenging assignments both stateside and overseas.

-This site features the new Category Rating Hiring Reforms and takes you step-by-step through these changes.
+This site features the Category Rating Hiring process and takes you step-by-step from locating job announcements, completing your application, and how to prepare for job interviews.
 Explore this site to improve your chances of landing high paying federal jobs and learn what it takes to be rated "Best Qualified."